Research Funding Opportunities

 The Marsden Fund invests in excellent, investigator-led research aimed at generating new knowledge, with long-term benefit to New Zealand.
 It supports excellent research projects that advance and expand the knowledge base and contributes to the development of people with advanced skills in New Zealand.
 The research is not subject to government’s socio-economic priorities.

 - Fast-Start awards are aimed at emerging researchers (up to seven years after the conferment of their PhD).
 Funding is set at NZ$100,000 (excluding GST) per year for three years.

 - Standard awards are larger grants open to established researchers as well as emerging researchers.
 Funding is for three years and the amount of funding is capped at between NZ$240,000 - NZ$320,000 (excluding GST) per year (cap varies by discipline).

-The four new funding streams are:
+The funding streams are:

 - Catalyst: Influence(administered by the RSNZ, MBIE, MFAT and HRC)

 - Catalyst: Leaders (administered by the RSNZ on MBIE’s behalf)

 - Catalyst: Seeding (administered by the RSNZ on MBIE’s behalf)

 Funding can be accessed through MBIE, RSNZ and HRC contestable funding processes.
 The three organisations will publicise calls via their websites.
 Your Research Advisor will advertise Catalyst Fund opportunities as they are released.